Site icon Gutternaut

 Milligan and Allred’s X-(X)

 Peter Milligan and Mike Allred’s sub-franchise takes mutants in a new and welcome direction.
-As the main team deals with the usual drama, Milligan and Allred embraces the absurd side of mutants in celebrity satire.
+Milligan and Allred embraces the absurd side of mutants in celebrity satire.
 Because what better way to break conventions?

 Underrated Marvel Comics: Man-Thing

 The Man-Thing is a collaborative concept that often gets lampshaded as a lesser version of DC’s Swamp Thing.
-It might have to do with Man-Thing’s lack of agency.
+Probably because of Man-Thing’s lack of agency.
 But a few writers like the late Steve Gerber make use of this trait to explore human nature.

 Howard the Duck